yogi1967/MoneydancePythonScripts/index.md

 The Extensions will only run properly on Moneydance version 2021.1 (build 3056 onwards)...
 The minimum version to run as standalone scripts is 2019.4 (build 1904)...
 _(If you have installed the extension, but nothing happens, then check your MD version/build)_

+**NOTE - As of 1st June 2021 - Most extensions listed below are listed within the Moneydance Manage Extensions menu - Check there first for updates**

 Click a link below to download a ZIP file.
 The ZIP file contains both the Extension (if available) and Script version for you to choose from....
 - Extensions have a file extension of *.mxt
 - Scripts have a file extension of *.py